On the Complexity of Trial and Error for Constraint Satisfaction Problems: Constraint-index and Variables Revealing Oracle

-\begin{proof}[Proof for Hyperplane Non-cover ($\HH{$\SF{HYP\!-\!NC}$}_{\CV}$)] Consider the hyperplane non-cover problem ($\SF{HYP\!-\!NC}$) which is the solvability of homogeneous linear in-equations in $Z_p^N$.
-The $\SF{HYP-NC}$ problem over $Z_3^N$ includes the $\COL{3}$ problem and is already $\NP$-hard.
-Hence, we consider the $\HH{$\SF{HYP\!-\!NC}$}_{\CV}$ problem over $Z_2^N$.
-In this setting, $\bigcup \SF{HYP\!-\!NC}$ problem becomes equivalent to the $\SF{SUBGRP\!-\!NC}[S]$ problem where $S$ is the set of all possible subgroups of $Z_2^N$.
-This problem becomes $\NP$-hard as the it includes non-cover by subgroups of index $4$ which encompasses the $\COL{4}$ problem.
-Hence, the former will be $\NP$-hard using Theorem~\ref{thm:UandH}. \end{proof}
+Hence, it remains to consider the $\HH{$\SF{HYP\!-\!NC}$}_{\CV}$ problem over $F_2^N$, which we need to examine $\bigcup \SF{HYP\!-\!NC}$ by Theorem~\ref{thm:UandH}.
+In this setting, let $T$ be the set of all subspaces (not necessarily hyperplanes) of $F_2^N$.
+Then the set of constraints of $\bigcup \SF{HYP\!-\!NC}$ consists of $\{R_P\mid P\in T\}$ where $R_P(a)$ evaluates to $\true$ if and only if $a\not\in P$.
+This problem is $\NP$-hard, as it includes non-covering by subspaces of codimension $2$ which encompasses the $\COL{4}$ problem.
+Hence, the former will be $\NP$-hard using Theorem~\ref{thm:UandH}.